Home

 Using the client component of Koel should be straightforward enough.
 If you've ever used Spotify, you should feel right at home.
 As a matter of fact, Koel's client interface is a shameless rip-off of Spotify's.
 You can search, you can sort, you can view by artists or albums, you can create playlists, you can like/unlike songs, and you can create other users to share the vibes.
 There are a couple of shortcut keys, too, for the nerds:

-On a modern browser, you can control Koel using hardware media keys without even having Koel or the browser focused.
+With a browser that supports MediaSession, you can control Koel using hardware media keys without even having Koel or the browser focused.

-Starting from v5.0.0, Koel provides an instant search feature, which perform full-text, fuzzy matches against your database of songs, albums, and artists.
+Starting from v5.0.0, Koel provides an instant search feature that performs full-text, fuzzy searches against your database of songs, albums, and artists.
 By default, Koel uses the TNTSearch engine, which requires no configuration.
-You can also use Algolia by populating these details into .env
+You can also use Algolia by populating these details into .env:

 SCOUT_DRIVER=algolia